John Lewis deny copying 'Together In Electric Dreams' cover for Christmas ad

 John Lewis has denied copying the low-key cover of ‘Together In Electric Dreams’ that soundtracks the department store’s new Christmas advert.

-Released last week, this year’s edition of the annual festive ad – titled ‘Unexpected Guest’ – features Lola Young’s take on the 1984 Philip Oakey and Giorgio Moroder hit.
+Released last week, this year’s edition of the annual festive ad – titled ‘Unexpected Guest’ – features Lola Young’s spin on the 1984 hit by Philip Oakey and Giorgio Moroder.

 - READ MORE: Watch Lola Young perform ‘Ruin My Make Up’, ‘Bad Tattoo’ and ‘Same Bed’ for NME Home Sessions